Unifor president Jerry Dias taken into police custody at Regina's Co-op Refinery | CBC News

 "Clearly the only place that this dispute will be resolved will be at the bargaining table," Dias said.

-A video showiing a large flare at the Co-op refinery on Jan.
-18, 2020, has been circulating on social media.
+A video showing a large flare at the Co-op Refinery on Saturday has been circulating on social media.

 The refinery said in a statement that the facility momentarily lost power from SaskPower.
 As a result, some units came down at the same time.